Nursing: LVN/Military to ADN Mobility Program

 What can I do with this course of study?

-Upon successful completion of the program, the graduate will receive an Associate of Applied Science degree and be eligible to take the National Council Licensing Exam for Registered Nurses (NCLEX-RN).
+Upon successfully completing the program, the graduate will receive an Associate of Applied Science degree and be eligible to take the National Council Licensing Exam for Registered Nurses (NCLEX-RN).
 Upon passing the exam, the graduate will be a registered nurse in the State of Texas and ready to begin a career in the nursing profession.
 St. Philip’s College maintains relationships with several universities.
 If interested, the graduate may transfer to a university program to complete a Bachelor of Science in Nursing degree.

 The LVN/Military to A.D.N.
 Mobility Program is an accelerated pathway to an Associate in Applied Science (A.A.S.) degree in Nursing.
 Nursing courses are taught over three consecutive semesters.
 Those eligible for entry include the Licensed Vocational Nurse (LVN).
-The co-requisite clinical courses are held face to face in San Antonio Texas.
+The co-requisite clinical classes are held face-to-face in San Antonio Texas.
 Licensed Vocational Nurses (LVNs) meet the LVN to A.D.N entry requirements by virtue of their graduation from an accredited Vocational Nursing program and licensure as an LVN.
-This program has been successful in meeting the evolving challenges presented to RN’s in the modern healthcare system.
+This program has been successful in meeting the evolving challenges presented to RNs in the modern healthcare system.